All patients must complete pre-visit forms.

-For patients having an MRI, please download the following screening form here and hand in to reception when you arrive.
+For patients having an MRI, please download the following screening form here to download.

-For patients having a Prostate MRI, please download the following form here and hand to reception when you arrive.
+For patients having a Prostate MRI, please download the following form here to download.

 MRI and MRA

 Because of the strong magnetic field used in MRI, certain metallic devices may prevent us from performing an MRI.
 At the time of scheduling we will ask whether you have any of the following; aneurysm clips, cardiac pacemaker/defibrillator, neurostimulator, hearing aid, internal or external metallic objects, or any other implant or prosthesis.
 During the exam you will hear loud repeating knocking.
 Headphones and listening to music are available.
 If you wish, you may bring your own music selection.
 If conscious sedation is ordered by your physician, please call us for special instructions.
 Depending on the type of exam ordered, it usually takes from 20 to 45 minutes.
 Our technologist will monitor and support you throughout the exam.
 An intercom system will enable our technologist to communicate with you.

 Other than water, please do not eat or drink 6 hours before your scheduled appointment.
 It is important to drink plenty of water to be well hydrated for your scan.
 If you are diabetic, we recommend fasting for 4 hours(water is still okay) because we want the blood glucose levels to be about 100mg/dl.
 We cannot do the PET/CT scan if the blood glucose is above 200mg/dl.
 Because of the need to keep blood glucose levels low, it is important that in the evening before the scan, you eat a low carb/low sugar diet for dinner including any snacks.
 Please also have a low carb breakfast on the day of the scan, if you have an afternoon appointment.
 You may take any medications that do not need to be taken with food.
 Any medications that are required to be taken with food should wait until after your scan.